 Why use pepper spray instead of bear spray or something?
 Because bear spray is a pesticide.
 It’s a different formula from OC Spray, so it can either not work at all or it can cause some serious damage to people.
 It could also some legal backlash (aside from the damage, it can also be construed as inhumane treatment or cruel and unusual punishment).
 Do not underestimate the pedantry of prosecutors.

 Now that the boring stuff is out of the way…

-What I recommend for sprays comes down to 3 main ones: The Sabre Red Mk6, the Fox Labs 5.3, and the Fox Labs Mean Green.
-People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all 3 and I can tell you they are all hot as shit and absolute misery to get hit by.
+What I recommend for sprays comes down to 4 main ones: The Sabre Red Mk6, the Fox Labs 5.3, the Fox Labs Mean Green, and POM.
+People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all of them and I can tell you they are all hot as shit and absolute misery to get hit by.